nualagr/the-lord-of-the-rings-game/README.md

 - Microsoft Opera
 - Mozilla Firefox

-Each website feature including, but not exclusive to, modals, buttons, game responses, mute, external links, hover effects etc. were manually checked within the aforementioned browsers.
+Each website and game feature including, but not exclusive to, modals, buttons, game responses, mute, external links, hover effects etc. were manually checked within the aforementioned browsers.

 Within each browser the site was checked for responsiveness and functionality when viewed on the following: